swanmac/Metal_Geek/metal-geek/README.md

 ### Additional Technology Used

 - React Spring

+### Technology Not Used in Class

 - React-carousel-card-3d

-### Technology Not Used in Class

-- React Native
+- Flowbite Tailwind

 ### Challenges

-- Adding Full CRUD
+- Adding Full CRUD to the front and backend

 ### Stretch Goals

-Stretch goals for this project may be to add a musical instrument database tied into the Artist Rig model.
+Stretch goals for this project were accomplished by adding the musical instrument database model that is Full CRUD on the backend in Django and on the frontend in React.

 ### Project Links